HyperRAB S/D (Intramuscular)

 This section provides information on the proper use of a number of products that contain rabies immune globulin.
 It may not be specific to HyperRAB S/D. Please read with care.

-You will receive this medicine while you are in a hospital or clinic.
 A doctor, nurse, or other trained health professional will give you this medicine in a hospital or clinic.
 It is given as a shot in the upper arm (deltoid) or thigh muscle.
-It may also be injected into the wound that caused your exposure to rabies (e.g., animal bite or scratch).
+It may also be injected directly into the body part that was bitten or scratched which caused your exposure to rabies.